Wilten Abbey & Basilica

 The abbots of Wilten were represented in the provincial parliament until 1914.
 Even in the First Republic and during the time of Dollfuß and Schuschnigg, the abbey played a role in politics as Innsbruck's most important Catholic institution.
 The Christian Social Party relied on the influence of the church's pulpits, infrastructure, front organisations and press organs.
 In 1939, Wilten Monastery was dissolved by the National Socialists and all associated associations and organisations were incorporated into the party structure.
 During an air raid in 1944, large parts of the monastery were devastatingly damaged.
 The reopening after successful renovation was celebrated at Christmas 1952.

-Today, Wilten Abbey looks after 22 parishes in and around Innsbruck.
-The Premonstratensians are one of the most influential orders in the city.
-After the First World War, youth centres for pastoral care were founded in Pradl, Hötting and Wilten to support single mothers and working-class families.
-Above Mentlberg Castle, on the grounds of the monastery, the Waldhüttl for the Vincentian community, where migrants provide for themselves and run an open church.
-The monastery is still a centre of art and culture today.
-Particular pride is taken in the Wilten Boys' Choirwhich were first mentioned in 1235.
-The collections, archives and library of Wilten Abbey can be visited as part of a guided tour.
-Concerts are regularly held on the premises of the monastery.
-The sumptuous interior furnishings are also very impressive.
-In the collegiate church there is a collection of icons with works dating back to the 13th century, which show the similarities and differences between the Catholic and Orthodox faiths.
-In the area of the monastery gate you can see Klosterladele buy small local delicacies and gifts.
+Today, Wilten Abbey oversees 22 parishes in and around Innsbruck.
+The Premonstratensians remain among the city’s most influential religious orders.
+After the First World War, youth homes were established in Pradl, Hötting, and Wilten to support single mothers and working-class families.
+Above Mentlberg Castle, the abbey provided land for the Waldhüttl of the Vincentian community, where migrants live self-sufficiently and operate an open church.
+To this day, the abbey remains a center of art and culture.
+Particular pride is taken in the Wilten Boys’ Choir, first mentioned in 1235.
+Guided tours allow visitors to explore the abbey’s collections, archives, and library.
+Concerts are held regularly within the monastery, and the opulent interior furnishings are especially impressive.
+The abbey church houses an icon collection with works dating back to the 13th century, illustrating similarities and differences between Catholic and Orthodox traditions.
+Near the monastery gate, visitors can purchase small local delicacies and gifts at the Klosterladele.

 Thyrsus, Haymon and the Bavarians